tapanther/Tritan/docs/SiddarCity.md

 ## Culture

-Siddar City practically sets the cutlural tone of the [Republic][].
+Siddar City practically sets the cutlural tone of the [Republic][Republic of Siddarmark].
 Although many smaller towns and villages retain their unique personality, the contemporary zeitgeist is set by the whims and fancies of Siddar's merchant princes.

 The Republic's fascination with the relics of the First Age is strongest in Siddar City.
 Many powerful and influential families use archaic name spellings, or at least their best attempts at an archaic spelling.
 Some nuveau-riche families have been known to change their family name to something more traditional upon attaining public visibitlity.
 The Gahrdyn family, of Gahrdynyr Trading House fame, rebreanded themselves upon the nomination of Sahmael Gahrdyn, nee Samuel Garden, to Member Elector for the Marine Tradesmen Guild.

 ## History